tw4l/bitarchivist.net/src/pages/pages/2019-10-29---cv/index.md

 ## Grants and Awards

-2019 National Digital Stewardship Alliance (NDSA) Individual Innovation Award
+National Digital Stewardship Alliance (NDSA) Individual Innovation Award, 2019.

+Canadian Association of Research Libraries Research in Librarianship Grant, Practicing Librarian, 2019.
+"National review of current workflows and methods for identifying sensitive information in digital collections" (with Jess Whyte).
+Amount awarded: $1,000.

 Concordia University Library Research Grant, 2019.
 "Bulk Reviewer: a software application for identifying and managing private and sensitive information in digital archives."
 Amount awarded: $4,000.